 Who To Trust

 With so much conflicting information, it can be difficult to know who to trust.
 We have some thoughts that may help:

 - Think about incentives.
 Solar companies obviously make more money when they sell you more panels.
 But do you really need those north-facing panels that hardly produce any energy?
 Probably not.
 Certasun’s “No Surprises Guarantee” means we won’t recommend a system bigger than what you need.

 - Look for “skin in the game.”
 That production estimate is usually just an estimate.
 Picking the company with the higher estimate won’t make trees disappear or tall buildings go away.
 So, what happens if the system doesn’t produce all that energy?
 Certasun takes financial responsibility for your system’s success with our production guarantee and production-based incentive guarantee.
 Don’t let someone tell you the panel manufacturer’s “power warranty” does the same thing; it only guarantees capacity (watts or kW), not production (kWh).

 - Audit the design.
 Most Certasun designs use LIDAR data (from planes shooting lasers at the ground and measuring their bounce-backs) to simulate, in 3D, the presence of trees and other structures.
 Our designers also use local regulations to determine setbacks (distance of panels from edges or ridges of the roof).
 For example, in determining setbacks, municipalities may reference various versions of the International Building Code, International Residential Code, International Fire Code, and the National Electrical Code.
 Our designers know which codes and which years of the code each municipality has adopted.
 And we’ve received permits in over 200 municipalities.

 - Consider track record.
 Look at online reviews.
 Look at the Better Business Bureau (BBB) for complaints.
-A company that’s doing things right will have good reviews and no complaints; and of course the reverse is true, too.
+A company that’s doing things right will have many good reviews and few complaints; and of course the reverse is true, too.